Perspective | Expanding health coverage is good. But we also need to fix stingy plans.

 The short-term health-care plans — a.k.a. “junk” plans — that the Trump administration expanded also contribute to the problem of underinsurance.
 They often have low premiums but do not cover preexisting conditions or basic services like emergency health care.

-Fortunately, proposals like Biden’s that make health care more affordable and accessible also tend to address the problem of underinsurance, at least in part.
+Fortunately, proposals like Biden’s that make health care more accessible also tend to address the problem of underinsurance, at least in part.
 For example, to make individual-market insurance more affordable, Biden proposes expanding the tax credits established under the ACA.
 His plan calls for removing the cap on financial assistance, now set at 400 percent of the federal poverty level, in the insurance marketplaces and lowering the statutory limit on premiums to 8.5 percent of income (from nearly 10 percent).

 The president also proposes to peg the size of the tax credits that subsidize premiums to the best plans on the marketplaces, the “gold” plans, rather than “silver” plans.
 This would increase the size of these credits, thereby making it easier for Americans to afford more-generous plans with lower deductibles.